 When to use it?

-Any company that wants to sell or do business with Russian companies can use it.
-Whether you have a legal entity and want to expand your business in Russia and CIS, or don’t have a legal entity and work with distributors, we can make you a functional tailored solution that brings your business incredible value.
-The model is most valuable for companies who want to transparently control their complete route to market, know their end clients and accelerate their sales in Russia and CIS without the burden of managing their own legal entity at all.
+Any company that wants to sell or do business with companies can use it.
+Whether you have a legal entity and want to expand your business in growth markets, or don’t have a legal entity and work with distributors, we can make you a functional tailored solution that brings your business incredible value.
+The model is most valuable for companies who want to transparently control their complete route to market, know their end clients, and accelerate their sales in CIS, or China without the burden of managing their own legal entity at all.

 At Ahlers Trade Logistics, we facilitate your trade and bring your business value of outsourcing in a way, which differs from any competing models.
 You can now orchestrate your route to market and focus on your own core business and profitable growth.